The French and Indian War

 Source: Federal Highway Administration, 1753 Washington Crossing (painting by Carl Rakeman)

-Washington was treated well by the French at Fort Le Boeuf.
-The officers must have appreciated the opportunity to converse with a "gentleman" in the middle of nowhere - but they rejected Dinwiddie's claim that the Ohio River was British territory.
-Washington's tiny party in 1753 was clearly inadequate for anything more than a brief scouting expedition, and to the French any military threat from Williamsburg must have seemed minor.
-The French were more concerned with the Native American allies that accompanied Washington and Gist, and worked hard to shift the Native American loyalties to the French.
+The claim that the Ohio River was British territory was quickly rejected.
+Washington's tiny party at the fort was just a scouting expedition, and to the French any military threat from Williamsburg must have seemed distant.
+The French were more concerned with the Native American allies that accompanied Washington and Gist, and worked hard to shift their loyalties to the French.
+West of the lands already settled by colonists, the French understood well that Native Americans armed with European weapons had the manpower needed to control territory.

-Washington hurried back to Williamsburg from Fort Le Boeuf in order to alert Dinwiddie as fast as possible, surviving a dunking in an ice-filled river and an attempt to kill him by a Native American in his traveling party.
+Washington hurried back to Williamsburg from Fort Le Boeuf in order to alert Dinwiddie as fast as possible.
+He survived a dunking in an ice-filled river and an attempt to kill him by a Native American in his traveling party.

 George Washington was capable of navigating both the backcountry and the political environment in Williamsburg